 "You obviously thought wrong."
 Her body can tell him there's no freedom from burning right now.

 "Yes."
 He pulls his hand away.
 "You turned the lights off?"

 They were at half strength when this began.
 But she ordered them off some hours ago.
 "Your face was..."

 She shrugs, then realizes he can't see it in the dark.
 But he probably felt it.
 "I used to fantasize about this, Spock.
 You, overcome with lust for me, taking me."

 "Fantasies and reality rarely mesh."

 She laughs softly.
-He is right.
+He's right.
 And he knows about fantasies, which is a surprise.
-Although she is relatively sure they are not about her.
+Although she's relatively sure they aren't about her.
 "Do you wish your wife had not rejected you?"

-He does not answer right away, and she feels that silence to the depths of her.
+He doesn't answer right away, and she feels that silence to the depths of her.
 Then he says, "I was not what you would term 'fond' of T'Pring.
 But she was a full Vulcan of excellent family."

 She hears much unsaid in that.
 "A full Vulcan?"